Home » Trigger Point Pain Patterns » Upper Extremity Pain » Shoulder Pain » Shoulder Pain and Neck Tension in Golf Swing

 Shoulder Pain During Swing

-Patients complain about pain in the shoulder occurring at the end of their golf swing.
-When I ask them to demonstrate, they slowly go through the golf swing, pausing a little extra at the end to produce the pain.
-Sometimes they will not get the pain unless they make the motion fairly quickly.
+Patients complain about shoulder pain at the end of their golf swing.
+When I ask them to demonstrate, they slowly go through the swing, pausing a little extra at the end to produce the pain.
+Sometimes, they will not get the pain unless they make the motion fairly quickly.

-Usually, illustrations show this pain as happening in the front.
-However, most patients say that it feels like it is in the joint in the back of the shoulder at the end of the golf swing.
+Illustrations usually show this pain as happening in the front.
+However, most patients say it feels like it is in the joint and in the back of the shoulder at the end of the golf swing.

 Weakened Grip

 When acutely aggravated, the pain extends down the arm and can weaken the grip.
 This weakness may cause the club to fly out of their hand at the end of the swing.
-These people may also fumble their coffee cup or cocktail at the clubhouse.
+These people may also fumble their coffee cups or cocktails at the clubhouse.

 Neck Tension